hschellman/computing-basics/_episodes/02-storage-spaces.md

 {: .language-bash}

 ### xrootd
-The eXtended ROOT daemon is software framework designed for accessing data from various architectures and in a complete scalable way (in size and performance).
+The eXtended ROOT daemon is a software framework designed for accessing data from various architectures in a complete scalable way (in size and performance).

 XRootD is most suitable for read-only data access.
 [XRootD Man pages](https://xrootd.slac.stanford.edu/docs.html)